-Risks related to health crisis were manifested in 2020 when COVIP-19 pandemic hit the world.
+Risks related to health crisis were widely experienced when COVID-19 pandemic hit the world.
 There were disruptions in economic activities, global supply, and working environment.
 Like any other companies, PERC also recognized these risks and had to introduce innovation in its operations and working arrangements.

 To manage this risk, PERC activated its Crisis Management Team (CMT) to implement protocols and guidelines to ensure business continuity while prioritizing the health of its employees and their families.
 Flexible working arrangements were introduced, IT infrastructure was strengthened to enable employees to work remotely, regular COVID-19 testing and monitoring were implemented, and strict health protocols were observed in the project sites and head office.
+In 2023, with almost all businesses and industries returning to pre-pandemic conditions, PERC still maintains its health and safety protocols and measures.